maflot/Diceplot/README.md

 > Fudging around with the paramters for a proper legend might be necessary

 > [!Warning]
-> This is the latest version of the code, changes in functionality compared to the latest CRAN packages are possible
+> This is the latest version of the code, changes in functionality compared to the latest CRAN packages are possible.
 > please refer to the change-log
 >